ironhacks/COVID19-info-material/Dashboard_phase_1.md

-In your dashboard, we report a selected set of metrics related to your model's **prediction accuracy** related to sum_visit_counts of 304 unique uuids for week_18 as well as your **effort** in achieving this accuracy.
+In your dashboard, we report a selected set of metrics related to your model's **prediction accuracy** related to the `sum_visit_counts` of a set of unique uuids for a particular week (week 18 to week 21 well as your **effort** in achieving this accuracy.

 Your dashboard has two components: Your scores and Your peers.